-By now, if you keep up with developments in the business world (or if you’ve had to raise funds for a loved one in need), you’re likely familiar with crowdfunding giants like Kickstarter (see our review), Indiegogo (see our review), Patreon (see our review), and GoFundMe (see our review).
+By now, if you keep up with developments in the business world (or if you’ve had to raise funds for a loved one in need), you’re likely familiar with crowdfunding giants like Kickstarter, Indiegogo, GoFundMe, and Patreon.
 The biggest crowdfunding platforms also tend to have the most marketing resources at their disposal, so it’s little wonder if you’ve heard of them and not their smaller competitors.

 Big crowdfunders have their places, but it’s high time some of smaller, more specialized crowdfunding sites out there got a little attention.
 Many such platforms are aimed at a particular slice of the crowdfunding market and may be better suited to your particular cause than some of the more general-purpose crowdfunders.

 Let’s explore some of the specialty crowdfunding sites that can help you raise money for your distinct needs.

 Small Business & Startup Crowdfunding

 Fundable (see our review) is a business crowdfunding platform with a particular appeal to small businesses and startups that have exponential growth potential.
 With Fundable, a company can launch a rewards crowdfunding campaign or an equity crowdfunding campaign…or even both!

 Fundable won’t let you run a rewards campaign and an equity campaign simultaneously, but if you play your cards right, you can use a successful rewards campaign to demonstrate the strength of your startup to investors and begin a successful equity campaign.
 (Read my article on the differences between equity crowdfunding and “traditional” crowdfunding for more information.)

 Fundable is more exclusive than many other crowdfunding platforms and must approve your Company Profile after you’ve finished filling out your company information on their site.